MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

     ![______](../../../media/sample-mesh-101/470-code-and-download-zip.png)

-1. On your C: drive, create a folder with a one-word name (for example,"Mesh101") and then move or copy the downloaded Mesh Toolkit Zip file to that folder.
+1. On your C: drive, create a folder with a one-word name (for example, "Mesh101") and then move or copy the downloaded Mesh Toolkit Zip file to that folder.
 This is done to avoid running into a problem with the Windows path length limit, which is 256 characters. **IMPORTANT**: *Don't* place the Zip file on the Windows desktop.
 Behind the scenes, this creates a very long path name.

     In the example below, the user created a folder on their C: drive named *Mesh101.* Next, they moved the downloaded Mesh Toolkit Zip file to the *Mesh101* folder

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/471-toolkit-zip-in-folder.png)

-5. Unzip the Toolkit Zip file into the same folder, and then navigate through the unzipped folder hierarchy until you see the **Mesh101.unity** folder.
+5. Unzip the samples Zip file into the same folder, and then navigate through the unzipped folder hierarchy until you see the **Mesh101** folder.
 This contains the tutorial project which you'll open in the next chapter.

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/472-mesh-tutorial-folder.png)

-### The Packages
+### Mesh Toolkit package

 For this tutorial, the only package you need is the Mesh Toolkit package, and it's
 already pre-loaded into the tutorial project.
 If you were creating your